What is Forensic Odontology?

 The easiest way to answer this question is by defining the word "forensic".
 Forensic means of, or pertaining to the law or legal matters.
-Therefore forensic dentistry is the application of dentistry to the law or legal matters.
+Therefore, forensic odontology is, in part, the application of the dental sciences to the law or legal matters.

 Such matters may include, but are not limited to the following: